Create a new extension

 descriptionthrough which your new extension should definitely be findable on code.quarkus.io, consider setting

 mvn -N cq:update-quarkus-metadatafrom the source tree’s root directory to re-generate the

 Check the Extension metadata page for more details about the

 Review the dependencies in the generated runtime and deployment modules.
 In case the given library is supported by Quarkus, you may want to add a dependency on the corresponding Quarkus extension.

 Complete the integration test module under

-integration-tests/foo-abc.
-Make sure you test both the consumer and the producer of the component (if the component supports both).
+integration-tests/foo-abc, following the Extension testing guide.
 Make sure the tests are passing both in the JVM mode (

 mvn test) and in the native mode (